interactive-fiction-class/interactive-fiction-class.github.io/homeworks/interactive-fiction/interactive-fiction.md

 {{page.type}} {{page.number}}: {{page.title}}
 =============================================================

-In HW1, we manually built our own text adventure games.
-In HW2, we created a GPT Parser that could create evocative descritpions and do better understanding of user commands.
-In this HW, we are going to try to use GPT to generate games.
-Our goal for this HW is to take a few paragraphs of a work of fiction as input, and then generate a game as output.
+In [homework 1](https://interactive-fiction-class.org/homeworks/text-adventure-game/text-adventure-game.html), we manually built our own text adventure games.
+In [homework 2](https://interactive-fiction-class.org/homeworks/gpt-parser/gpt-parser.html), we created a GPT Parser that could create evocative descritpions and do better understanding of user commands.
+In this hoework assignment, we are going to try to use GPT to generate games.
+Our goal for this homework is to take a few paragraphs of a work of fiction as input, and then generate a game as output.

 We'll approach this via fine-tuning GPT 3.5 to translate between fiction and a JSON data structure that we can load into our `text_adventure_game` format.
 In order to do this we'll need a few hundred examples of fiction stories paired with an appropriate JSON output that represents that story in our game format.